Disclosure: I get commissions for purchases made through links in this post. This helps keep this website running.

 This one is very easy to do, cheap, and super-elegant.
 Simply get:

 - A masquerade mask.
 This should be a very cheap item – you might be able to get this in-store locally in the Halloween aisles, or you can even make your own to match your dress with some cardstock, a wooden kebab skewer and some paint, glue, feathers and glitter.
-No time to drive around or make your own?
-These masks (the hands-free version is known as “Venetian masks”) are also available cheaply online in the Mardi Gras or masquerade section of Halloween stores.
-My favorite places for where to get this style of mask: Amazon.com or Spirit Halloween (see their masquerade section here).
+No time to shop in-person or make your own?
+These masks (the hands-free version is known as a "Venetian mask") are also available cheaply online in the Mardi Gras or masquerade section of Halloween stores.
+My favorite places for where to get this style of mask: Amazon.com's selection of masquerade masks for women or Spirit Halloween (see their masquerade mask section here).

 You’re done!
 You’ll look absolutely stunning – yet modestly covered.

-Yes, even if you don’t attend Renaissance fairs, you can get yourself a Renaissance costume for Halloween!
+Yes, even if you don’t attend Renaissance fairs, you can get yourself a Renaissance dress for Halloween!
 Most styles are modest and very figure-flattering for truly all shapes and sizes.